 The Somali Kitchen is a collective of Somali nomads living in Melbourne who share their love of the rich and diverse Somali cuisine through their recipe blog www.somalikitchen.com

-Abshiro, Mariam, Shukri and Abderazzaq will talk about their favourite Somali dishes and the stories behind the recipes.
-Join us on Sunday 20 October at 3 - 5pm to taste the dishes and hear the history of Somali cuisine.
+Abshiro, Mariam, Shukri and Abderazzaq talked about their favourite Somali dishes and the stories behind the recipes.
+On Sunday 20 October at 3 - 5pm visitors could join to taste the dishes and hear the history of Somali cuisine.

 MOBILE REKODI SITUDIO BEAT-MAKING WORKSHOP: Saturday 26 October 2013, 10am – 5pm, free event, bookings necessary

-Royce Ng and John Bartley of Brother Sister Records will present a free workshop on DIY beat making, lyric writing and recording vocals for young local musicians.
+Royce Ng and John Bartley of Brother Sister Records presented a free workshop on DIY beat making, lyric writing and recording vocals for young local musicians.

-This is an opportunity for musicians aged 10 - 14 years old to engage with Somalia’s rich and varied musical heritage.
+This was an opportunity for musicians aged 10 - 14 years old to engage with Somalia’s rich and varied musical heritage.
 Somali music features collaboration between beat makers, lyricists, and vocalists.
-Through the partnership between Brother Sister Records and Gertrude Contemporary, participants in the workshop will have the chance to actively engage with Somali culture and contemporary music making.
+Through the partnership between Brother Sister Records and Gertrude Contemporary, participants in the workshop had the chance to actively engage with Somali culture and contemporary music making.
 Key skills in making and recording music will be covered in the program.

-Young musicians aged 10 - 14 are invited to join us on Saturday 26 October at 10am – 5pm to engage in DIY beat making, lyric writing and recording vocals.
+Young musicians aged 10 - 14 were invited to join us on Saturday 26 October at 10am – 5pm to engage in DIY beat making, lyric writing and recording vocals.
 Spaces are limited.
-To reserve a space in this free program please call Pip Wallis at Gertrude Contemporary on 03 9419 3406.